How to Make a Barcode in 3 Steps + Free Barcode Generator

 2. Make a Barcode for Each Product

-Once you’ve set up your unique product codes, your next step is to input your codes into a system that translates them into scannable barcodes.
+Once you’ve created your product codes, your next step is to input your codes into a system that translates them into scannable barcodes.
 With barcode scanners, barcodes will save you from having to type in individual product codes by generating them into scannable images.

 There are three simple ways to make barcodes for your products.
 They include:

-- Portable barcode printers: Handheld label printers let you key in a product code to make a barcode for your labels on the spot.
+- Portable barcode label printers: Handheld label printers let you key in a product code to make a barcode for your labels on the spot—perfect for mobile operations.

 3. Print Your Barcode Labels

 Now it’s time to find the best barcode label printers.
-As mentioned previously, portable label makers are a great way to make and print your barcode labels.
+As mentioned previously, portable label makers are a great way to make and print your barcode labels on-the-go.
 Here we will look at other options for printing your barcode labels.

 If you’re creating barcode labels using a retail POS, an online site, or another software system, you can download your barcodes, convert them to a document, and use a regular printer and label sheets to print out your barcode labels.
 Both laser and inkjet printers are capable of printing a diverse spread of label sizes and types.